ArjanSingh1/ai-link-scraper/QUICKSTART.md

 # NEW: Check for mentions and respond immediately
 python main.py --check-mentions              # Check configured channel only python main.py --check-all-channels         # Check ALL accessible channels

+# NEW: Scrape all links to Google Drive (no AI summarization)
+python main.py --scrape-to-drive             # Export all recent links as CSV/JSON/HTML python main.py --scrape-to-drive --drive-folder-name "Weekly Export"
 ```

 ## 🔄 Persistent Daemon Mode (NEW!)